catchamonkey/catchamonkey.github.com/_posts/2011-05-05-curl-and-xmllint-play-nicely-together.md

 curl -sL "http://api.example.com/assets.xml" | xmllint --format -
 {% endhighlight %}

-The curl options I have used are -s to invoke silent mode, and -L so it follows redirects.
+The curl options used here are -s to invoke silent mode, and -L so it follows redirects.

 [Read more about xmllint here](http://xmlsoft.org/xmllint.html "Read more about xmllint here") or view the man pages directly if you have it installed.